WANT TO SAVE THIS RECIPE?

 - Preheat oven to 425 degrees F. Line a baking sheet with parchment paper.

 - Meanwhile, make biscuits.
 Combine flour with baking powder, and salt.
-Cut in butter using a pastry blender, two forks, or a food processor.
+Cut in butter using a pastry blender or a food processor.
 Add grated cheese and slowly add buttermilk, mixing just until combined.

 - Lightly dust a clean work counter with flour.
 Shape biscuit dough into a square.
-Fold the square in half and flatten down until it's 1-inch thick, shaping it back into a square.
+Fold the square in half and flatten it down until it's 1 inch thick, shaping it back into a rectangle.
+Repeat the fold.
 Cut dough into 6 equal portions and lay them on the prepared baking sheet.
-Brush the tops of the biscuits with buttermilk and bake for 12-15 minutes or until golden brown.
+Brush the tops of the biscuits with buttermilk and bake for 15-18 minutes or until golden brown.
 Remove from oven and let cool.

 - When pork is ready, remove it from the braising liquid.
 Add remaining ¼ cup brown sugar to the liquid.
 Set instant pot to saute and simmer liquid until it's thickened and reduced by at least half.
-Alternatively, simmer on the stovetop until reduced.
+Slice pork belly into slices.

 - Heat a saute pan over medium-high heat.
-Lay pork belly in the pan and sear until browned on both sides.
-Add reduced braising liquid and simmer for 2 minutes. coating pork belly in the sauce.
-Slice pork belly.
+Lay pork belly slices in the pan and sear until browned on both sides.
+Add reduced braising liquid and simmer for 2 minutes, coating pork belly in the sauce.

 - Assemble sandwiches.
 Cut biscuits in half and stack pork belly on top of the bottom bun.
 Top with scrambled eggs, and pickled jalapenos.
 Drizzle extra sauce on top and some of the onions from the braising liquid.
 Finish with the top biscuit and serve immediately.